 Yellow – the Royal Color

 Yellow is a royal color.
 It symbolizes imperiality, the power of the throne, and prosperity.
 It is a color that corresponds to Earth and is reserved for the Emperor.
 Yellow is the color of late summer and it symbolizes empathy, warmth, and good faith.
 But even though yellow is the color reserved for the Emperor, if you look at the Forbidden City from a mountain nearby, you will mostly see yellow.
+(And by the way, if you’d like to find out which Chinese emperor you’d be — take this fun quiz!)

 This is because the roofs of buildings and temples are yellow.
 Yellow is one of the central colors in traditional Chinese culture and a color that is present in their history since ancient times.
 The main river of China is called the Yellow River.
 On top of this, yellow was the color that was mostly worn by numerous dynasties of China, which used it to decorate everything they had.
 Their clothes and chalets were yellow, and even the national flag was yellow then.